simonmclean/triptych.nvim/README.md

 ## TODO
 - Bug
     - Funky syntax highlighting
+    - When doing cut-n-paste, cursor pos can change in unintuitive way
 - Code quality
     - Organise the contents of init.lua into a separate module
     - Make devicons optional